nadeenAlshibil/Azure-Networking/README.md

 6. Select OK.
 7. Repeat the same steps for **myAzFwVNet** virtual network.

-**Pause and Test**: After adding links to vnets, a new "nslookup labserver.database.windows.net" command on the VM resolves to the sqlserver private IP (=the private endpoint IP)
+**Pause and Test**:
+After adding links to vnets, a new `nslookup labserver.database.windows.net` command on the VM resolves to the sqlserver private IP (= the private endpoint IP)

-But the "nc -zv labserver.database.windows.net 1433" command fails because there is not yet a rule on the firewall allowing the communication (By default the firewall blocks everything).
-Also there is no route yet between the vm-vnet and the privateendpoint-vnet.
+But the `nc -zv labserver.database.windows.net 1433` command fails because there is not yet a rule on the firewall allowing the communication (By default the firewall blocks everything).
+Also there is no route yet between **myVMVNet** and **myPEVNet**.

 ## Exercice 4 : Configure the connectivity through Azure Firewall